mentainha/m3o/README.md

 This project is a combination of open source projects and a platform managed by the M3O team.
 Our goal is to enable any developer to contribute to the open source while benefiting from the platform as a shared resource.

-### Open Source
+### Source

-The core OS and services are all open sourced in a vendor neutral org:
+The core platform and services are all open sourced in a vendor neutral org:

 - [micro](https://github.com/micro/micro) - a distributed cloud operating system
 - [services](https://github.com/micro/services) - programmable real world Micro services